 - Review their credit report (which can be done for free on www.annualcreditreport.com) for possible errors and correct any errors before appealing directly with the Department of Education.

-- Find a credit-worthy endorser to co-sign on the loan, this endorser will then be responsible for the loan should the student default on the loan at any point during the life of the loan.
+- Find a credit-worthy endorser to co-sign on the loan; this endorser will be responsible for the loan should the student default on the loan at any point during the life of the loan.

 - Elect to have the PLUS Loan remain denied and the student will be offered additional unsubsidized loans up to the maximum eligibility of an independent undergraduate student.